 - reporting requirement;

 - release The Star from any liability the organisation may incur in relation to the project; and

 - the provision of a summary or report of the use of funds after the event or purpose of activity has been completed.

 What will I need to report when I receive a grant?

-Grant recipients must report on their project or activity as detailed in the grant agreement, which will specify a timeframe for doing so.
-All successful projects will need to acknowledge the support of The Star, details of which will be specified in the grant agreement.
+Grant recipients must report on their project or activity as detailed in their grant agreement, which will specify a timeframe for doing so.
+All successful projects will need to acknowledge the support of The Star through media release and/or social media posts, details of which will be specified in the grant agreement.